Enhanced trial enrollment prediction accuracy and easier patient identification.

 Identifying clinical trial sites that can fulfill subject recruitment goals can be a costly, time consuming, and inaccurate process.
 PraediTrial ensures a realistic assessment of trial sites’ subject population and capabilities to successfully conduct a clinical trial.
 In addition, PraediTrial stays with you through the recruitment cycle providing study coordinators with alerts to easily identify subjects for your trial.

 “In spite of the fact that the US and most Western European countries remain important centers for conducting clinical trials; 35% of delay in studies is due to patient recruitment.
 Nearly one-fifth of investigators do not enroll any patients, and about one-third enroll only 5% of evaluable patients.
 In most programs, only one-third consistently enroll patients.” – Perspect Clin Res.
 2010 Jul-Sep, 1(3): 106-109.

-PraediTrial is designed to increase the accuracy of enrollment estimates, and assist the investigator throughout the recruitment process by identifying eligible study subjects.
+PraediTrial increases the accuracy of enrollment estimates, and assists the investigator throughout the recruitment process by identifying eligible study subjects.
 PraediTrial uses a studies’ inclusion/exclusion criteria to comb the electronic patient record for eligible study candidates.
 This increases enrollment prediction accuracy, and more importantly, decreases the burden of patient identification for the entire study team.